thegooddocsproject/request-for-comment/Accepted-RFCs/RFC-014-product-vision-templates-1.0.md

 And if we're aiming to support devs who are overwhelmed or scared to make docs, they could use that 1.0 launch too.

+Another very important benefit of having a product plan/roadmap is that it'll help us better identify what template work needs to be done (thus filling in our backlog and issue list).
+We have a perpetual problem of new community members who join our project and are excited to create templates, but very few of them have their own independent ideas for what templates they could work on.
+Many templateers would prefer for us to say what work needs to be done and what our priorities are.
+Much of the time, we just make this up and talk it out on an ad-hoc basis, but it would be great to have a clear plan that clearly indicates what work needs to be done.

+So basically, a product plan/roadmap will supercharge our productivity and improve our onboarding process for new templateers, reducing the burden on template leads to invent work for new community members to do on an ad-hoc basis.

 ## Proposal

 Simply put: It's time to decide as a group what *should* be in "Templates 1.0."
 Rather than working solely bottom-up, with people deciding what templates inspire them or working on other projects, we should add *some* top-down direction to shape the work.